joshuaburkhart/RadiQual/README.md

     *NOTE: Be sure the index (.bam.bai) file is in the same directory as the .bam file loaded.

 5. Review the assembly alignments produced by RadiQual for the loaded genome assembly.

+    *NOTE: It may be helpful to see all the bases in the aligned track.

+    Context Click (on track) -> Show all bases